 The Civil Aviation Authority (CAA) have set out a number of guidelines for both passengers and Airports / Airlines to follow, including contacting your airline before departure to advise them of the equipment and medication that are needed.
 In some instances, you may be required to fill out additional paperwork before you fly and they highly recommend you bring a letter from your doctor or healthcare professional to authenticate the need for any equipment and insulin.
 However, as our survey showed, this doesn’t always work…!

 On board a flight, most airlines will provide a Diabetic meal – although, this has also received a lot of negative feedback in our survey too!
+We recommend you do let the airline know about this in advance!

 So, what did we find?